ACMatNYU/beginnerc/hard/README.md

 	return 0;
 }
 ```
 What happens with this program is run?
 Can you figure out on what line the error(s) occurs, and why?
+Without using malloc, and only by modifying/deleting existing code, can you fix the bugs?